billywongstuy/BrevityFinesse-SDSpr17FP/README.md

     g.
 Click the file_download (Download JSON) button to the right of the client ID.

     h.
-Move this file to the root directory and rename it client_secret.json.
+Move this file to the stuytix directory and rename it client_secret.json.

 2. Install packages using pip